cake-tech/autoforward-autoconvert/README.md

 `*/5 * * * * /usr/bin/python3 /root/autoconvert-kraken.py`

 `/usr/bin/python3` is the location of your Python installation.
-Replace it and the monero-forwarder paths as necessary.
+Replace it and the autoconvert-kraken paths as necessary.
 Save the file.

 Enable the cron service: